thunderbird89/esf/stories/story-adrenaline.md

 she declared, her voice warbling in disbelief as she tried to process what she had just witnessed.

-> "Yeah, yeah, we know."
+> "Roger that.
+We're mobile, just patched with what we had on hand."

-Carter waved dismissively, then winced when the motion sent a jolt of agony up his side.
+Carter assessed his wounds with military efficiency, then winced when the motion sent a jolt up his side.

-> "Ow.
-Okay, yeah, fine.
-Let's go, Doc Lizard."

-Vireen chose to ignore the nickname.
+> "Scratch that—need some real medical attention.
+Lead the way, Doc."

 A Kryllian medic, his squat form bustling with urgency, moved to support Dr. Marcus Patel, who was limping—his knee swollen and dark with internal bleeding from when he had used it to snap a terrorist's skull open.